mohammadhmi/mohammadhmi/README.md

 # 💫 About Me:
-I'm a software engineer and python developer.<br>I'm interested in Network.<br>
+I'm a software engineer and python developer.

 ## 🌐 Socials: